 If you ask the majority of pet owners to name a well-known dog trainer, you’ll probably get only one or two responses: Cesar Millan or Victoria Stilwell.
-Newbies need only know that my own training techniques and preferences are much more in the style of Stilwell’s Its Me or the Dog than Millan’s The Dog Whisperer.
+Newbies need only know that are much more in the style of Stilwell’s Its Me or the Dog than Millan’s The Dog Whisperer.

 This year on Dogster, I plan to introduce you, some of the worlds best pet parents, to some of the biggest names in the training industry, the ones professionals consult for the most relevant training information and best standards and practices.
 And I think they ought to have their own TV shows on Animal Planet too!

 Today, Im talking to Kathy Sdao, one of dog trainings rock stars.
 She is an associate-certified applied animal behaviorist who came to dog training after a career that included work with the U.S. military on training dolphins for work in the open ocean.

 I first met her a few years ago at a seminar hosted at our facility (Cujo vs. Pavlov, on working with aggressive dogs), and have since seen her at ClickerExpo and APDT conferences.
 I even invited her back to Rewarding Behaviors for her S.M.A.R.T. rewards seminar.
 Kathy is a phenomenal presenter with great enthusiasm and energy.
 She presents information in a manner which is humorous, entertaining, and engaging.

 Casey: You started your career working with marine mammals.
 What made you transition to dog training?